muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 * ``ConnectionTcpMTProxyRandomizedIntermediate`` (preferred)

-For now, you need to manually specify these special connection modes if you want to use a MTProto Proxy.
+For now, you need to manually specify these special connection modes if you want to use a dasbxueyi Proxy.
 Your code would look like this:

 .. code-block:: python